There are two different methods of retrieving the list of Primary Keys and Foreign Keys from database.

 Method 2: sys.objects

-Let us look at the example we have on our hand.
+Let us look at the example we have on our hands.
 When Information Schema is used, we will not be able to discern between primary key and foreign key; we will have both the keys together.
 In the case of sys schema, we can query the data in our preferred way and can join this table to another table, which can retrieve additional data from the same.

 Let us play a small puzzle here.
 Try to modify both the scripts in such a way that we are able to see the original definition of the key, that is, create a statement for this primary key and foreign key.